zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ## ⛓ rgbds 0.6

 The toolchain used to compile the Game Boy code, [rgbds](https://rgbds.gbdev.io/), is surprisingly active.
-Every year or so, its assembler, linker and tools get new features–and sometime new deprecations. [rgbds 0.6](https://github.com/gbdev/rgbds/releases/tag/v0.6.0), released in October 2022, introduced a handful of breaking changes.
+Every year or so, its assembler, linker and tools get new features – and sometimes new deprecations. [rgbds 0.6](https://github.com/gbdev/rgbds/releases/tag/v0.6.0), released in October 2022, introduced a handful of breaking changes.

 Modders are usually keen to work with the latest version of the toolchain.
 So [@tobiasvl](https://github.com/tobiasvl) took on the task to fix the code for the latest assembler version.